microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/New-MgBetaDriveRootChild.md

 ```

 ### -WebUrl
-URL that displays the resource in the browser.
+URL that either displays the resource in the browser (for Office file formats), or is a direct link to the file (for other formats).
 Read-only.

 ```yaml